eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Create Series Chart
 ===================

-This section describe how to graphically represent the data that is being monitored.
+This section describes how to graphically represent the data that is being monitored.

 Data Count Plot
 ---------------